School of Social and Political Science

 Research interests

-Labour Market Policy, Employment Services, Social Security, Welfare reform politics, Unemployment, Work, Critical Discourse Analysis, Archival Research and Document Analyses
+Labour Market Policy, Employment Services, Social Security, Welfare reform politics, Unemployment, Work, Theories of the Policy Process, Critical Discourse Analysis, Archival Research and Document Analyses

-Prior to moving to Edinburgh, Jay held a lectureship in social policy at Queen’s University, Belfast and has held research positions at the University of Manchester and the University of Nottingham.
+Prior to moving to Edinburgh, I held a lectureship in social policy at Queen’s University, Belfast and have held research positions at the University of Manchester and the University of Nottingham.

 PhD Supervision

-• The politics of labour market and social security policy.
+• The politics of employment and social security policy.

-• The governance of public employment services and social security administration.
+• The (multi-level) governance of public employment services and social security administration.

 • The construction of, and response to, unemployment as a social problem.

-• Critical policy discourse analysis and the political economy of welfare state reform.
+• Critical policy studies and the political economy of welfare state reform.

 If you are interested in being supervised by Jay Wiggan, please see the links below for more information: